chanunc/moscow-road/README.md

 Crowdfunding for github issues using ethereum.

-Attempting to implment a smart contract generator for each new issue.
+Attempting to implment a smart contract generator to generate a new crowdfunding contract for each issue.